Dante-Nero/Network-Security/Readme.txt

 ftp_basic.py -- This is a basic program to brute force ftp attack on the server which has the ftp port open.

+portscanner.py --- A TCP client program that establishes a connection to server to scan the ports if it is open or close.

+tcpserver.py --- A TCP server program that acts a listener on the mentioned port and connects with the clients.